avg-indian-coder/kannada_digit_recognizer/README.md

 # kannada_digit_recognizer
-Simple CNN to recognize Kannada digits
+CNN to recognize Kannada digits.

+Achieved an accuracy of `0.98467` in the hidden test dataset.